lasc01/intro_to_pyton_da/README.md

 # intro_to_pyton_da

-These are some mini projects I did particularly on APIs
+These are some mini projects I did particularly on API

+A lot of major projects are to follow soons